nstojiljkovic/extbase_hijax/README.md

 Tracking of an object usage can be done either from the controller or from the view (which seems more logical).
 Sample of tracking from the controller:

 ```
-$this->objectManager->get('Tx_ExtbaseHijax_Tracking_Manager')->trackObjectOnPage($poll);
+$this->objectManager->get('EssentialDots\\ExtbaseHijax\\Tracking\\Manager')->trackObjectOnPage($poll);
 ```

-Here, $poll is instance of class which extends extbase's `Tx_Extbase_DomainObject_AbstractDomainObject`.
+Here, $poll is instance of class which extends extbase's `TYPO3\CMS\Extbase\DomainObject\AbstractDomainObject`.
 This single call will register display of the $poll object on the given page, but only for the current hash.
 What does that mean?
 For example, on a single news page, there's a plugin which can display bunch of different news records, one at a time – or better say, one per page hash.
 These all records are shown on the same page, but with different page hashes.
 The function `trackObjectOnPage` has two more parameters which are optional:

 * `$type` – can be 'hash' (default) or 'id'.
 Option 'hash' denotes that the object will be tracked only on the current page hash.
 Option 'id' denotes that the object will be tracked on all hashes for the current page.
 * `$hash` – a bit confusing parameter name.
 For $type='hash', this is an actual hash for which the record will be tracked (defaults to current hash if omitted).
 For $type='id', this is an id of the page where the record should be tracked.
 You usually don't need to set this parameter (if you want to track the object for the current page).